 Quiche is another dish that I never ate pre-vegan.
 Now I love making them.
-Like frittatas, they are perfect for brunches, showers and other get-togethers.
+Like frittatas, they are perfect for brunches, showers, and other get-togethers.
 They make an elegant presentation but they are really easy to make.
-Again, you can choose between making quiche with tofu or chickpea flour, as I prefer.
+Again, you can choose between making a quiche with tofu or chickpea flour, as I prefer.
 An important trick to making quiches is to cook the veggies that go into it before adding them to the quiche batter to prevent excess moisture.
 Also, vegan cheese helps it all hold together.
-Impress everyone with this Spicy Eggless Coriander Quiche, Savory Sweet Potato Quiche, Swiss Chard Quiche with Wild Mushrooms, Basil and Walnut Pesto Quiche, Simple Butter Bean Quiche, and Easy Spinach and Pepper Quiche.
+Impress everyone with this Chickpea Flour Quiche, Spicy Eggless Coriander Quiche, Savory Sweet Potato Quiche, Swiss Chard Quiche with Wild Mushrooms, Basil and Walnut Pesto Quiche, Simple Butter Bean Quiche, and Easy Spinach and Pepper Quiche.
 Make these Spinach, Tomato and Cheddar Mini-Quiches with Lemon Cashew Cream and each person can have their very own quiche.

-For those who love sweet dessert crepes, these Blueberry Blintzes, Gluten-Free Crepes With Lime, Maple Syrup, and Toasted Coconut, Maca, Orange and Almond French Crepes, and these Crepes with Chocolate Hazelnut Spread are a must.
+For those who love sweet dessert crêpes, these Blueberry Blintzes, Gluten-Free Crêpes With Lime, Maple Syrup, and Toasted Coconut, Maca, Orange and Almond French Crêpes, and these Crêpes with Chocolate Hazelnut Spread are a must.